AndreaJens/rakugaki-rumble/README.md

-# squarespacefight
+# Square Space Fight
-repository for a small Godot 4.2 fighting game project
+repository for a small Godot 4.2 fighting game project, with a sketchbook aesthetic